Using a HELOC to Finance Solar in Calgary: Rates, Returns & Why It’s a Smart Investment

 • Prefer flexibility over rigid loan terms

-A qualified local installer can help compare savings, interest costs, and payback timelines.
+A qualified local installer can help compare savings, interest costs, and payback timelines before moving forward.

 Choosing the right financing matters just as much as choosing the right solar system.
-For many Calgary and Alberta homeowners, using a HELOC offers lower interest rates, flexible repayment, and long-term financial returns.
+For many Alberta homeowners, using a HELOC to finance solar in Calgary offers lower interest rates, flexible repayment, and strong long-term returns.

-At Maverick Solar, we help homeowners understand solar financing clearly and honestly.
-Our goal is to make sure your solar investment works for your home, budget, and future.
+At Maverick Solar, we help homeowners understand their solar financing options clearly and honestly.
+Our goal is to ensure your solar investment works for your home, your budget, and your future.

 Interested in seeing how HELOC-financed solar could work for your home?
 Contact Maverick Solar for a free, no-obligation solar assessment.